-a.
-Due Date: May 1, 2017
+- a.
+Due Date: November 27, 2017 - b.

-b.
 IMPORTANT NOTE:

-I have made the due date for all the precis assignments near the end of the Spring Semester in order to give students discretion in their schedules regarding when to complete these assignments.
-Note well, though, that to meet the deadline students will need to read and precis the textbooks at a rate of approximately one every three weeks to make the May 1, 2017 deadline.
+I have made the due date for all the precis assignments near the end of the Fall Semester in order to give students discretion in their schedules regarding when to complete these assignments.
 Please plan accordingly.